kamilazdybal/pykitPIV/docs/index.rst

     :width: 300

-**pykitPIV** (**Py**\ thon **ki**\ nematic **t**\ raining for **P**\ article **I**\ mage **V**\ elocimetry) is a PyTorch-compatible, Python package for synthetic PIV image generation.
+**pykitPIV** (**Py**\ thon **ki**\ nematic **t**\ raining for **P**\ article **I**\ mage **V**\ elocimetry) is a Python package that generates rich and reproducible synthetic data for training machine learning algorithms in velocimetry and experimental fluid dynamics.

+**pykitPIV** can operate in particle image velocimetry (PIV) and background-oriented Schlieren (BOS) mode.
-It exploits the idea that if the time separation between two PIV images is small, kinematic relationship between two consecutive PIV images is sufficient to determine particle displacement fields.
+It exploits the idea that if the time separation between two experimental images is small, kinematic relationship between two consecutive images is sufficient to determine particle displacement fields.
-**pykitPIV** can also operate in the background-oriented Schlieren (BOS) mode.

-**pykitPIV** provides images of varying complexity in order to exhaust challenging training scenarios.
-The goal of this library is to give the user, or a machine learning algorithm, a lot of flexibility in setting-up image generation.
-The generated image pairs, and the associated flow targets, can be directly used in training convolutional neural networks (CNNs) for optical flow estimation.
-The image tensors are compatible with PyTorch and can easily port with convolutional layers (``torch.nn.Conv2d``) or with convolutional filters (``torch.nn.functional.conv2d``).
+**pykitPIV** gives the user, or the machine-learning agent, a lot of flexibility in selecting various parameters that would normally be available in an experimental setting, such as seeding density, properties of the laser plane, camera exposure, particle loss, or experimental noise.
+We also provide an atlas of challenging synthetic velocity fields from analytic formulations.
+The effects of particle drift and diffusion in stationary isotropic turbulence can also be added atop the velocity fields using the simplified Langevin model.

+The library provides integrations with machine learning algorithms, such as **convolutional neural networks**, **variational approaches**, **active learning**, or **reinforcement learning**.

 The graph below shows the possible workflows constructed from the five main classes: